Summary

 - Function: Maintains posture and enables walking by plantarflexing the foot.

-- Shape: Lies deep to the Gastrocnemius but still contributes to the calf's contour.
+- Shape: Lies deep to the gastrocnemius but still contributes to the calf's contour.

 - Landmarks: Merges into the Achilles tendon with the gastrocnemius.